It might seem like a long time before you have to enrol your little one in school, but it pays to be prepared.

 What else do I need to know?

-The most important thing is to get in early—especially if you want to enrol your child in private school or you live in an area of high demand.
+The most important thing is to get in early – especially if you want to enrol your child in private school.

 Education in state schools is free.
 Non-state schools and pre-preps are generally fee paying.